924 Hajj caravan raid: Hajj raid

-In March 924 the Hajj pilgrims set out on their return journeys from Mecca.
+In March 924, the Hajj pilgrims set out on their return journeys from Mecca.
 The first caravan heading to Iraq was attacked and massacred by Abu Tahir and his men at al-Habir.
 News of this reached the subsequent caravans, which included several high officials and members of the Abbasid court, as they arrived at Faid, south of al-Habir.
 There they stopped, partly out of hesitation as to their course of action, and partly to allow the caravans following them to join up, so that together they might stand a better chance at confronting the Qarmatians.
 The commander of the escort, the Bedouin chieftain Abu'l-Hayja al-Hamdani, proposed to lead them via an alternative route to Wadi al-Qura, but the pilgrims refused his suggestion as it would entail too large a deviation.
 Once the supplies at Faid began to run out, the caravans set out toward al-Habir.
-As he was tasked with their protection, Abu'l-Hayja himself followed them.
+As he was tasked with their protection, Abu'l-Hayja himself accompanied them.

-At al-Habir, Abu Tahir, with 800 cavalry and 1000 infantry, quickly overcame the pilgrims' resistance, killed many of them, and took many captives, including Abu'l-Hayja, the uncle of Caliph al-Muqtadir's mother, and other members of the court.
+At al-Habir, Abu Tahir, with 800 cavalry and 1,000 infantry, quickly overcame the pilgrims' resistance, killed many of them, and took many captives, including Abu'l-Hayja, the uncle of Caliph al-Muqtadir's mother, and other members of the court.
 The captives were transported to the Qarmatian capital at al-Ahsa, before they were released for large sums in ransom.
 The common pilgrims were largely left behind, but as the Qarmatians took their supplies and their camels, many perished of thirst and exhaustion while trying to reach settled areas.
-In addition, the Qarmatians took an enormous treasure in money, jewels, and precious items, including the shamsa, a large, suspended, jewel-studded ceremonial crown symbolizing caliph's authority during the Hajj.
+In addition, the Qarmatians took an enormous treasure in money, jewels, and precious items, including the shamsa, a large, suspended, jewel-studded ceremonial crown symbolizing the caliph's authority during the Hajj.

 Aftermath

 The sack of Basra and the attack on the Hajj caravan, which fell in the same Islamic year (311 AH), led chroniclers to label it the "year of destruction" (sanat al-damār).
 Riots broke out in the streets of Baghdad against Ibn al-Furat, who now lost any support he might have had.
 Having alienated the civilian bureaucracy due to his torturing of former officials to extract money, and the military due to his failure to guarantee their salaries, the destruction of the Hajj caravan cost the vizier the backing of the common people as well.
-On 16 July the vizier was deposed and executed, along with his son al-Muhassin, in what amounted to a military coup.
+On 16 July, the vizier was deposed and executed, along with his son al-Muhassin, in what amounted to a military coup.
 The event marked the final ascendance of the military over the civilian bureaucracy, with dire consequences for the future.

 The Qarmatians continued attacking Hajj caravans over the following years, and launched an invasion of Iraq in 927, which at one point threatened Baghdad itself and ranged as far as Upper Mesopotamia.
 In 930, the Qarmatians would even sack and pillage Mecca, but due to internal troubles, the Qarmatian threat eventually subsided, and peaceful relations were established between Bahrayn and the Abbasid Caliphate.